 Individuals, local communities and voluntary groups

-People do die from the excess heat, just as there are excess winter deaths, excess summer deaths begin to happen as UK temperatures pass 25C.
+People do die from the excess heat, just as there are excess winter deaths, excess summer deaths begin to happen as UK temperatures pass the mid 20sC

 Level 3: Heatwave action: PHE will continue to monitor any increases in heat-related illness reported in calls to NHS 111, GP in hours and out of hours consultations and emergency department attendances (on a daily basis, week days only) Then look at how severe the effects are, including the impact on regions and age groups.
 Any increase in mortality is monitored.

 Level 4: Emergency Response: Further monitoring, daily

 "Stay out of the sun.
 Keep your home as cool as possible – shading windows and shutting them during the day may help.
 Open them when it is cooler at night.
 Keep drinking fluids.
 If there's anybody you know, for example, an older person living on their own, who might be at special risk, make sure they know what to do"